 In 2005 Fr.
 Rogers joined the campus ministry team at Georgetown University where he remained for nine years.
-He recently completed his Doctorate in Liberal Studies degree from Georgetown University.
+During his time at Georgetown he completed his Doctorate in Liberal Studies degree from Georgetown University.

 When not working, Fr.
-Rogers like to play sports (especially tennis and basketball) and a guitar (and a song) sure to be close at hand.
+Rogers like to play sports (especially tennis and basketball) and play his guitars.
+You can bet your last money that when you are with Fr.
+Patrick a song is sure to be close at hand!

 Ryan first experienced Jesuit education as a student at St. Joseph’s Prep in Philadelphia.
 He went on to earn a BA in English from the University of Delaware, a Master’s in education from Western New Mexico University, and a law degree from Arizona State University.